bokner/solverl/README.md

 ## Roadmap

 - Match Minizinc Python and MiniSearch functionality
-- Distributed solving
+- API for parallel and distributed solving
 - Better error and exception handling

 ## Credits